A telemarketer can call me any time of day.

 for appointment reminders and thank you calls.

-Caller ID is an option available on most phones that allows you to see information on the identity and number of the caller before answering the call.
+Caller ID is an option available on most phones that lets you see who’s calling you.
 Some telemarketers mask or falsify this information.
-This practice is called “spoofing” and is an indication the call may not be legitimate.
-It is also a violation of the telemarketing rules, and can lead to significant fines.
+This practice is called “spoofing.”
+It’s a violation of the telemarketing rules and can lead to significant fines.

 A spoofed number can appear as a string of digits such as 000-000-0000 or 123-456-7890, a random number, or another company or person’s real number.

-If you receive a telemarketing call from someone that you believe has spoofed the caller ID, you can report the call to the Canadian Anti-Fraud Centre on their website or by toll-free phone at 1-888-495-8501.
+If you get a call from a telemarketer who you believe has spoofed the caller ID, you can report them to the Canadian Anti-Fraud Centre on their website or by toll-free phone at 1-888-495-8501.

 If you get a suspicious call

-Telemarketers may obtain your telephone number in a number of ways:
+Telemarketers may obtain your phone number in a variety of ways:

 from companies that are in the business of generating lists of numbers

-from contest forms or applications that you fill out
+from contest forms or applications you fill out

 by selecting random numbers to call